crag-h4k/personal-forensic-toolkit/README.md

   ```bash
   wireshark
   ```
-  - Then choose the interface you want to sniff on
+  - Then choose the interface you want to sniff on.

   !['Wireshark example'](wireshark.PNG)